mjhoptics/opticalglass/docs/OG_Pandas_intro/OG_Pandas_intro.rst

 Optical glass manufacturers have settled on Excel spreadsheets as a means of documenting the technical details of their glass products.
 The formats are broadly similar but different in the details.

-A major goal of the opticalglass package is to make the data in these vendor spreadsheets accessible to the Python user. opticalglass uses the pandas package to import and save the glass catalog in a |DataFrame|.
+A major goal of the OpticalGlass package is to make the data in these vendor spreadsheets accessible to the Python user.
+OpticalGlass uses the pandas package to import and save the glass catalog in a |DataFrame|.
+These Excel spreadsheet catalogs are added to the 'xls' library, og_glass_libs['xls'].

 Common data categories across all vendors include:

     - 'refractive indices'
     - 'dispersion coefficients'